-Don Kirshner, son of a Bronx tailor, masterminded the takeover of rock by the songwriters
+Don Kirshner, son of a Bronx tailor, masterminded the takeover of rock

 Kirshner was working around the industry when, through a mutual friend, he met Robert Casotto at a candy store in 1957.
 After hearing Cassotto play and sing his original material, Kirshner decided they should be a team.
 It took a year for a deal to come their way, and the first few records went nowhere, but Casotto, known professionally as Bobby Darin, would soon develop into a highly creative and successful recording star.